smizell/python-googleplay/README.md

 ## About

-Currently, the following items are available for searching books and apps in the Google Play store.
+Currently, the following items are available for searching apps, books and movies in the Google Play store.

 * Item name (name)
 * Description (description)